COMPLETE GUIDE 2026

 In This Guide

-What Is Google Play's Closed Testing Requirement?
+What Is Google Play's Closed Testing Requirement in 2026?

 In 2023-2024, Google introduced a new rule for personal Google Play Console accounts: